Ask a Question

 Description

 This incredible and demanding journey takes you across one of the most impressive natural wonders in the world on horseback.
-Starting in Argentina, in the province of San Juan, you will ride up to the top of the Andes, past imposing mountains such as Mt Mercedario (6770m) or Mt Aconcagua (6,959m) to discover glaciers, valleys and snow-capped mountains at every turn.
-You will follow almost the same route that General Jose de San Martin of Argentina took when crossing the Andes with his army to liberate Chile from the Spanish monarchy in 1817.
+Starting in Argentina, in the province of San Juan, you will ride up to the top of the Andes, past imposing mountains at over 6000m to discover glaciers, valleys and snow-capped mountains at every turn.
+You will follow almost the same route that the second column of General Jose de San Martin of Argentina's army took when crossing the Andes to liberate Chile from the Spanish monarchy in 1817 under the command of cavalry captain Jose Leon Lemos.

-You will ascend and descend three mountain passes; Paso del Espinacito at 4,400m, Cordon Limitrofe at 3,500m and La Colorada at 3,500m.
+You will cross the Paso de los Piuquenes at 4030m.
+From here you can see the Cerro Tupungato with its glaciers and towering height of over 6500m as well as Cerro Marmolejo and Nevado de Piuquenes.
 You will need to be physically fit and able to cope with the altitude, although you always sleep at lower altitudes to help prevent sickness.

 Vegetation is generally sparse at such high altitudes, but you will cross marshes and wetlands on this journey, with a great variety of birdlife.
 These bright green "pastures" of adapted high-altitude flora will brighten the landscape.
 You may also spot herds of guanaco in the distance and curious condors cruising the thermals around you.